CodeandCoffeeCommunity/.github/profile/README.md

 If this sounds like you, you belong here:
 >I am an aspiring developer, a professional developer, a hobbyist with a side project, a self-taught hobbyist in coding, trying to learn development, and/or someone that types code into a text editor.
 I am looking to meet new people that share a similar interest to me and to grow alongside them.

-Poeple like designers, PMs, and dev-adjacent technical current/past individual contributors(DevRel, solutions/sales engineers, EMs, DevRels) folks to attend our events.
+Poeple like designers, PMs, and dev-adjacent technical current/past individual contributors(DevRel, solutions/sales engineers, EMs, DevRels) are folks we love to have within our community.
 We welcome unique perspectives into our community.

 **You are ENCOURAGED to share any jobs you(or your company) may be offering**.
 For the safety of community members, we ask that 3rd-party recruiters interested in sourcing on behalf of another company reach out to an organizer beforehand, harassment is not tolerated at our events.